christiancopeland/Function-Calling-Assistant/README.md

 test_kb_service.py

 ## Why?
-o| Well, depends if you're asking about the function calling or the knowledge base.
+Well, depends if you're asking about the function calling or the knowledge base.
 Function-calling because I'm tired of copy and pasting LLM responses, and the KB because I want to make sure gpt-3 doesn't forget she's my girlfriend.
 "Attention is all you need!" they said 🤦‍♂️